 The following statements are extracts, supplementing the information in the body of the Official Statement, of certain defined terms in and provisions of the Indenture.
 These extracts do not purport to be complete.
 Please refer to the Indenture itself for a full and complete statement of such provisions.
-During the offering period of the Series 2018B Bonds, copies of the Indenture will be available at the principal office of the Municipal Advisor.
-Subsequent to the offering of the Series 2018B Bonds, copies of the Indenture may be obtained from the Trustee.
+During the offering period of the Series 2019B Bonds, copies of the Indenture will be available at the principal office of the Municipal Advisor.
+Subsequent to the offering of the Series 2019B Bonds, copies of the Series 2019B Bonds, copies of the Indenture may be obtained from the Trustee.
 See "ADDITIONAL INFORMATION."